RCC Bylaws - revised May 2023

 Membership in the RCC Saddle Club entitles the member to participate in all RCC Saddle Club sponsored activities and events.
 A member may use the RCC Saddle Club arena and grounds other than during regularly scheduled events.
 Use of the arena lights for personal use is prohibited.

-Yearly membership dues in the RCC Saddle club shall be as follows:
+Yearly membership dues in the RCC Saddle Club shall be in effect for the calendar year, January to December, and are defined as:

-Family Membership.
-Spouses and dependants/foster children aged 18 and under living in the same household: $40.00
+Family Membership – Spouses and dependants/foster children aged 18 and under LIVING IN THE SAME HOUSEHOLD.

-Youth Membership.
-Children 18 years of age and under that are not in a family membership: $15.00
+Youth Membership – Children 18 years of age and under that are not in a family membership.

-A biennial meeting of the RCC Saddle Club shall be held in February, for the purpose of electing officers and members of the Board of Directors.
+A meeting of the RCC Saddle Club shall be held in November for the purpose of electing officers and members of the Board of Directors.

 Special meetings of the RCC Saddle Club may be called by the President.
 If three (3) or more members of the Board of Directors request a special meeting, the President shall comply with said request, for the purpose of considering any matter which cannot wait until the regularly scheduled meeting.